MCAT Score Ranges: What You Need to Know

 1. How Is the MCAT Scored?

 The MCAT is scored using a scaled scoring system.
 The test consists of four sections.
-Each scored individually on a scale ranging from 118 to 132.
+Each is scored individually on a scale ranging from 118 to 132.
 The total score is the sum of the section scores, resulting in a total score range of 472 to 528.

 MCAT scoring also involves a complex process of converting raw scores into scaled scores and percentile ranks.